Joseph Ojile M.D., Course Director

 Download Dr. Ojile’s bio

-Dr. Joseph Ojile is the founder and Chief Executive Officer of Clayton Sleep Institute (CSI), a sleep medicine clinical and research organization that includes branded and non-branded sleep clinics, an insomnia center and a research center.
+Dr. Joseph Ojile is the founder, chief executive officer and medical director of Clayton Sleep Institute (CSI), a sleep medicine clinical and research organization that includes branded and non-branded sleep clinics, an insomnia center and a research center.
 He is President of the Clayton Sleep Research Foundation, which produces the annual national conference, Updates in Sleep Medicine.

 Ojile has managed clinical research studies that focus on sleep disorders, diabetes and pulmonary disease and regularly lectures at both national and international conferences on issues related to sleep disorders and pulmonary disease.
 He has been published in multiple scholarly journals on a variety of sleep medicine topics.